-In the financial year 2008, MLP launched a participation programme for office managers, consultants and employees in order to keep them loyal to the company in the long-term.
-The programme grants a certain number of phantom shares (stock appreciation rights – SARs) for office managers and consultants based on their sales performance in the core fields of old-age provision, health insurance and wealth management, as well as for employees based on their position and gross annual income.
+In the financial year 2008, MLP launched a participation programme for branch office managers, MLP consultants and employees in order to keep them loyal to the Company in the long-term.
+The programme grants a certain number of phantom shares (stock appreciation rights – SARs) for branch office managers and MLP consultants based on their sales performance in the core fields of old-age provision, health insurance and wealth management, in addition to employees based on their position and gross annual income.
 The SARs of the 2008-2011 tranches were allocated in 2009-2012.
 The assessment period for determining the number of SARs allocated was the calendar year prior to the respective allocation.
-The total term of each tranche is 12 years and is broken down into 3 phases of 4 years each.
+The total term of each tranche is 12 years and is broken down into three phases of four years each.
 The first year of phase 1 represents the assessment period, from which the number of phantom shares to be allocated is calculated.
-The phantom shares are then allocated at the start of the second year..
-Payment of the phantom shares is made no earlier than at the end of the first phase, i.e. 3 years after allocation of the SARs.
+At the start of the second year, the phantom shares are then allocated.
+Payment of the phantom shares is made no earlier than at the end of the first phase, i.e. three years after allocation of the SARs.
 At the end of the first phase, employees can also choose not to receive payment for the SARs and instead continue to participate in phase 2 (turbo I phase).
 Only in this case will they receive additional bonus SARs.
 And anyone who is eligible but chooses not to receive payment at the end of phase 2, but rather continue to phase 3 (turbo II phase), will be granted further bonus SARs.
 All SARs are paid no later than at the end of phase 3.
 In the event of termination of employment, all entitlements granted up to this time expire, assuming they have not been vested beforehand.
 The SARs originally granted become vested at the end of the first phase, the bonus SARs of turbo I phase at the end of phase 2 and those of turbo II at the end of phase 3.
 Participation in the programme ends with termination of employment or disbursement of SARs.

 If the contractual relationship with an eligible participant ends at a time before December 31 in the twelfth year of eligibility, said participant can only demand payment of entitlements pertaining to the number of vested phantom shares held up to this time.
 Phantom shares allocated from vesting periods not yet completed are then forfeited.